 - The first thing you need to do is put flour on your work surface.
 This will prevent the dough from sticking while you’re rolling it out.

 - Next, put the dough ball in the center of your floured surface.
-Then, using a rolling pin, begin to roll the dough out into a circle.
+Then, using a rolling pin, begin the best way to roll out pizza dough.
 You can also use your fingers to stretch it gently.
 If your dough is sticky, you can put flour on your rolling pin to prevent it from sticking.

 - Once you’ve rolled your crust into a circle, transfer it to a greased pizza pan or baking sheet.
 Then, use your fingers, and press the dough down into the pan to cover the entire bottom.